tanksdude/tanks-game/README.md

 * OpenGL 3.3 or later
     * Earlier versions not supported; 3.3+ is required for instanced rendering of the bullets, allowing far better performance
-    * Your GPU almost certainly supports this (yes, even if it's an ancient Thinkpad)
+    * Your GPU almost certainly supports this
         * Apparently there are some Windows ARM laptops that only support DirectX, so those aren't supported
 * 3GHz+ CPU recommended
     * Faster CPU -> more bullets on screen